 What do chameleons eat?

 Chameleons will eat anything that moves and fits in their mouth.
-There are a couple species that will enjoy nibbling on some bright fruit or leafy greens, but chameleons are predominantly insectivores.
+There are a couple species, like the veiled chameleon that will take bites out of your cage plants, but chameleons are predominantly insectivores.
 So the quick answer to this one is insects and insect-like things.
 Crickets, flies, worms, roaches, stick bugs, praying mantises, snails, beetles, black soldier flies, roly polys, butterflies, moths, grasshoppers, crane flies, etc…

 Are chameleons noisy?